Anatomy of a coalition

 ALMANAC_ROOT = COALITION_ROOT.derive("module").derive("almanac")

-// Confluences derive independently of the coalition.
+// Composite organisms derive independently of the coalition.

-INTENTS_ID = blake3("confluence|" || SCHEMA_VERSION_U8 || "|intents"
+INTENTS_ID = blake3("organism|" || SCHEMA_VERSION_U8 || "|intents"

 || [ethereum, unichain, base]